newrelic/newrelic-telemetry-sdk-java/README.md

 ## Getting started

-In order to send metrics or spans to New Relic, you will need an [Insights Insert API Key](https://docs.newrelic.com/docs/apis/getting-started/intro-apis/understand-new-relic-api-keys#user-api-key).
+In order to send metrics or spans to New Relic, you will need an [Insights Insert API Key](https://docs.newrelic.com/docs/apis/getting-started/intro-apis/understand-new-relic-api-keys#user-api-key) or  a [License Key.](https://docs.newrelic.com/docs/accounts/accounts-billing/account-setup/new-relic-license-key/)

 Maven dependencies: